peterstuart/peterstuart.org/posts/2020-03-07-writing-type-level-switch-statement-typescript.markdown

 // Test1 = "string"
 ```

-Rather than nesting `extends` expressions, which only supports a fixed number of conditions and results in a [pyramid of doom][pyramid-of-doom] in the definition of `Cond`, this could be better expressed using a `Switch` type:
+Rather than nesting `extends` expressions, which only supports a fixed number of conditions and results in a [pyramid of doom][pyramid-of-doom] in the definition of `Foo`, this could be better expressed using a `Switch` type:

 ```typescript
 type Switch<Value, [